feathersjs/docs/api/express.md

 app.use('/todos', logRequest, todoService, updateData);
 ```

-> __Important:__ Custom middleware will only run for REST requests and not when used with other transports like Socket.io or Primus.
+> __Important:__ Custom middleware will only run for REST requests and not when used with other transports (like Socket.io).

 Middleware that runs after the service has the service call information available as